Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 250 Gold
 - Shortsword

-**Warmonger**: Whenever you kill a unit using the Doran's Blade, you regain 1d4 + proficiency bonus hit points.
+**Warmonger**: Whenever you score a takedown you heal equal to your proficiency bonus.

 ---